hrgdavor/java-hipster-ioc/README.http.mini.md

 TODO: test, produced by AI (looks legit on first glance)

+You can set a custom Executor on the HttpServer to an executor that creates virtual threads

 Here is a minimal example demonstrating how to implement a Server-Sent Events (SSE) server using Java's built-in HttpServer:

 ```java